thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.12.29: Minor Dropbox APIv2 tweaks, plus some internal structure improvements.
-Fix for PHP error logged in 1.12.28.
+* 1.12.32: Can now control UpdraftVault from UpdraftCentral.
+Database decryption now more friendly when memory is low.
+Internal organisation improvements.
+Many tweaks and small fixes.
+Fix PHP 5.5+-ism that crept into 1.12.31.